Best Merge Games in 2025 (And Ones to Avoid)

 1. Merge Memory: Town Decor

-This one used to be okay, and it might still be — if you don’t mind having an ad over half of your screen, that is.
-The gameplay itself is not bad and the art is pretty standard, but the ads will kill any enjoyment you might get from Merge Memory.
+This one used to be decent β and it still might be, if youβre okay with a giant ad taking up half your screen.
+The gameplay itself isnβt terrible, and the art is pretty standard, but the constant ads make it hard to enjoy anything about Merge Memory.

 3. Merge Villa